developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 There are other types of examples we can provide here, but with the ones you see here, you should have a good idea on what's possible and what you can do more with Ory Oathkeeper.

-Even so, we will have more examples of this topic in the future for other practical and production use-cases.
+Regardless, we will have more examples of this topic in the future for other practical and production use-cases.

 ## Conclusion